rkatwala/Projects/Arduino/README.md

 Scooter Turn signal and Blind Spot detector:

 ---Created a turn signal and a blind spot detector for scooters.
-This system alerts the user if something was in their blind spots while they try turning, with also a
----signal for both turn signal and blind spot.
+This system alerts the user if something was in their blind spots while they try turning, with also a     signal for both turn signal and blind spot.
 Also included a bell for oncoming traffic.

 Motion Sensored Automatic Fan:

 ---If the temperature drops below the desired temperature the fan will start.
 The speed of the fan is dependent on if something is near it or not.
-The closer will be the
+The closer will be the weaker it spins.
----weaker it spins.